 7.2 Case Study in Failure I: The "Price Cap" Fiction

 The G7's "price cap" on Russian oil is the primary exhibit of this performance.
-The policy was publicly sold as a way to cut into Kremlin profits, but its core design was to keep Russian oil flowing to the global market to prevent a politically disastrous price spike.
-The enforcement mechanism relied on the West's control of the insurance market, but Russia swiftly rendered this irrelevant by assembling a "ghost fleet" of hundreds of aging tankers with their own insurance and financing.
-[CITATION 2] These vessels operate outside of Western oversight, routinely "going dark" by disabling their transponders to conduct illicit ship-to-ship transfers, a practice that has been extensively documented.
-[CITATION 3]
+The policy was sold as a way to cut Kremlin profits, but its core design was to keep Russian oil flowing to prevent a politically disastrous price spike.
+The enforcement mechanism relied on Western control of the insurance market, but Russia swiftly rendered this irrelevant by assembling a "ghost fleet" of hundreds of aging tankers, with some estimates putting the fleet's size at over 1,000 vessels.
+See [citation 2].
+These vessels operate outside of Western oversight, routinely "going dark" by disabling their transponders to conduct illicit ship-to-ship transfers.
+The practice has become so common that maritime analytics firms have documented a massive increase in AIS deactivation on Russia-related routes.
+See [citation 3].
+Throughout most of 2023, the market price for Urals crude consistently traded above the $60 cap, often reaching $75-80, proving the mechanism was failing on its own terms.

 7.3 Case Study in Failure II: The "Refinery Loophole"

-The most significant structural flaw in the sanctions regime is the "refinery loophole."
-Under international rules of origin, the nationality of a refined product like diesel or gasoline is determined by where it was refined, not where the crude oil was extracted.
-This deliberate loophole allowed a handful of nations—most notably India, Turkey, and the UAE—to become massive "laundromats" for Russian oil.
+The most significant structural flaw is the "refinery loophole," a form of "sanctions laundering."
+Under international rules of origin, the nationality of a refined product is determined by where it was refined, not where the crude oil was extracted.
+This deliberate loophole allowed a handful of nations—most notably India, Turkey, and the UAE—to become massive laundromats for Russian oil.
 These countries increased their imports of discounted Russian crude, processed it into high-value fuels, and then legally and profitably re-exported it to the very European nations that had "banned" Russian energy imports.
-[CITATION 4]
+See [citation 4].
+The lack of a serious enforcement mechanism to police the price cap was another critical failure.
+The system relied on a paper-thin 'attestation model' with almost no auditing, creating a low-risk, high-reward environment for evaders.

 7.4 The Consequence: Robust Russian Revenues

 The result of this deliberately leaky system was a strategic failure.
-While Russia's economy did take an initial hit, the country was given the time and the mechanisms to re-orient its trade flows eastward.
+In 2023, Russia's federal budget recorded oil and gas revenues of approximately $99 billion.
+While lower than the record highs of 2022, this was higher than the totals for 2018 or 2019, providing more than enough capital to sustain its war effort.
 By prioritizing their own economic stability over the rapid economic paralysis of the aggressor, Western nations allowed Russia to stabilize its currency and maintain a robust stream of energy revenue that has been more than sufficient to continue financing its war of aggression against Ukraine.